Indiana Department of Environmental Management: History

 The Indiana Department of Environmental Management was created with an act passed by the Indiana General Assembly and signed into law by Governor Robert D. Orr in 1985.
 This act moved pollution control efforts (Indiana Air Pollution Control Board, Indiana Stream Pollution Control Board and the Indiana Environmental Management Board) from the Indiana State Department of Health to the new agency on July 1, 1986.

 Organization

 At the top of the organization is the Commissioner (presently Clint Woods), who reports directly to the Governor of Indiana.
 In addition to overseeing the department, the director also serves on an autonomous board known as the Environmental Rules Board, consisting of both government officials and citizen members, which meets monthly to address issues pertaining to environmental rules development as prescribed by state statute.

 Beneath the Commissioner, there are four Assistant Commissioners and Chief of Staff and General Counsel, each of whom is responsible for a team under which many of the department's offices are organized.

+In 2026 Indiana Governor, Mike Braun, signed a bill that deregulated the department, changing many of its responsibilities from required ("shall") to optional ("may").